DevPika/devpika.github.io/_pages/about.md

 I am an undergraduate student pursuing Bachelor in Technology in Computer Science and Engineering at Indian Institute of Information Technology, Design & Manufactuing (IIITDM), Jabalpur, India.
 I am always on the lookout for innovative ways of interacting with computers and their applications in various fields.

+My research interests mainly lie in the areas of Natural and Tangible User Interfaces, 3D User Interfaces (3DUI) and Virtual Reality.
+The underlying motivation in my work is to create seemless interactions between humans and computers.
+Read more about my research [here](/research/).

 When not working on cool projects, you can find me reading up about awesome HCI projects, helping out my institute's clubs with branding or playing table tennis.

 Follow me on [GitHub][gh], [Behance][be] or visit this site frequently to keep track of my latest projects!